Azkrath/Azkrath/README.md

 </p>

 ### ✨&nbsp; About Me
-I am a Penetration Tester and Software Engineer, with almost 19 years of experience in IT related work, such as IT Technician,  Technical Support, Software Engineer, Tech lead, Cyber Security Engineer and Penetration Tester.
+I am a Penetration Tester and Software Engineer, with more than 19 years of experience in IT related work, such as IT Technician, Technical Support, Software Engineer, Tech lead, Cyber Security Engineer and Penetration Tester.

 #### 🏆 Cyber Security related achievements
 - While working at FCCN, my team organised 2 CTF competitions (<a href="https://ctftime.org/event/1420">Defending the SOC</a> and <a href="https://ctftime.org/event/1473">Jornadas 2021</a>) which attracted more than 800 players each.
 I helped developing several exercises in the following categories: Web, Pwn, OSINT, Forensics, Crypto, Network, Misc and Mission.
 I was also responsible for implementing and supporting the infrastructure of the CTF during the competition.